Why does is the background of www.thelab.org not load?

 How do I reserve tickets?

-We sell advance tickets online through our website.
-If you experience trouble with reserving a ticket through our login portal it is likely because you have a duplicate record on file in our system – please use the forgot password link to recover your original account or email thelabsf[at]thelab.org if you continue experiencing issues.
-When a show has not sold out we offer limited tickets for sale at the door (Visa, Mastercard, American Express, Discover cards are also accepted).
+We sell advance tickets through our website.
+If you have trouble reserving a ticket through our login portal it is likely because you have a duplicate record in our system – please use the forgot password link to recover your original account or email thelabsf[at]thelab.org if you continue experiencing issues.
+When a show has not sold out we offer limited tickets for sale at the door (we accept Visa, Mastercard, American Express, and Discover cards at the door).
 Please bring cash for any concessions purchases.

 What time does the event start?

 Events usually start 30 minutes to 1 hour after doors open.
-Please click through the event links to read the full content describing specific start times for events and especially for programs that occur on multiple days.
-Most events are finished by 11pm.
+Please click through the event links to find specific start times, especially when programs occur on multiple days.

 What about accessibility?

 The venue has a wheelchair accessible entrance through the center doors of the Redstone Building (2940 16th Street).
-Those doors are locked after 5pm – please call or text 415-864-8855 to have those doors opened.
-We also offer 2 for 1 tickets for carers attending disabled customers and are more than happy to reserve you a seat or a space for a wheelchair if you need it.
-Please email thelabsf[at]thelab.org with your purchase confirmation to make a reservation.
+Those doors are locked after 5pm – please call or text 415-864-8855 to have those doors opened for you when you arrive.
+We also offer 2 for 1 tickets for carers attending disabled visitors and are happy to reserve a seat or space for a wheelchair.
+Please email thelabsf[at]thelab.org with any accessibility concerns.

 The website says X is sold out.
 Is that really true?

 We release unoccupied seats 5 minutes before start time.
-If there are cancellations or no shows there is a chance that around 5-10 seats will become available.
-If you are interested in those seats please arrive early, form a queue, and wait for the will-call line to finish before requesting tickets.
+If there are cancellations or no shows there is a chance that around a few seats will become available.
+If you are interested in those seats please arrive early, form a queue, and wait for the will-call line to finish taking their seats before requesting tickets.

 I can no longer attend a show I bought tickets for.
 Can I get a refund?

-We are happy to give refunds so long as we are given 48 hours notice before the event so that we can re-sell the tickets.
+We are happy to give refunds 48 hours in advance of the event.
 Please note that for weekend events we need to be contacted by midday on Friday in order to process any refunds.

 Is it OK for me to record/film/take pictures etc?

 Generally, photos without flash are fine – tag #thelabsf and the artist if sharing on social media.
-Please check with us first before filming or recording so that we can get the performers' approval.
+Please check with us first before filming or recording so that we can get artist approval.
 Thanks!